In honor of the scary times we’re living in, I’m busting out my Big-Ass List of Fears.

-You know, the gnawing 3 am, ‘what am I doing with my life?‘ kind of fear.
+For real.
+Not the campy comedy-horror movie kind (think American Werewolf in London).
+Nope, I’m talking about the real stuff.
+You know, the gnawing 3 am, ‘what am I doing with my life?’ kind of fears.

 The fears that keep us awake at night are almost always anticipatory fears of the unknown.
 And they come in so many flavors!

 If you’re like me, sometimes you end up playing a 3 am round of wackamole with your fears.
 Just as I manage to quell one version of a fear, another related variety will crop up.

 Over the years, between dealing with my own fears, and coaching musicians through a variety of their fear-inducing-challenges, I’ve amassed a catalog I call . . .

 The Big-Ass List of Fears.
 It’s a work in progress, so if you see any missing fears, send’em along!

 Here are the biggies

 fear that our dream is unattainable

 fear of disappointing others

 fear of not being good enough